Boyup Brook, Western Australia

 Boyup Brook is a town in the south-west of Western Australia, 269 km south-southeast of Perth and 31 km northeast of Bridgetown.
 The town lies on Kaniyang land within the Noongar nation.

 The name Boyup is derived from the name of a nearby pool called Booyup, an Aboriginal term meaning (that is, large granite outcrops common in the area) or (from burning the many surrounding grass trees).

 The town's economy is primarily agricultural.
-It is a Cooperative Bulk Handling receival site.
+It is a CBH Group receival site.

 History

 About 1839, John Hassell brought sheep and cattle from the eastern states of Australia via Albany, and acquired a lease of land along what would later become Scotts Brook, south of the current town site.
 Although he grazed this stock in the area, the leases did not become permanent, and Hassell later moved to Kendenup.

 In 1845, Augustus Gregory followed the Blackwood River from the junction of the Arthur and Beaufort Rivers downstream for about 170 km.

 He carved his initials and the date into a jarrah tree, approximately 16 km north-east of where the town now lies.

 That tree is now dead, but the stump and the markings remain.
 The stump – now known as Gregory Tree – has been covered for preservation.